CXDezign/mdc-panel/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/xanxTV/MDC-Panel/tags).

 ## Contributors

 * **CXDezign** - *Creator & Founder* - [CXDezign](https://github.com/CXDezign)